-A blanket, even a small one, is too heavy and creates too much pressure which accentuates a gap (the hole created by the pacifier between the top and bottom teeth).
+Even a small blanket is too heavy and creates too much pressure, which accentuates a gap (the hole created by the pacifier between the top and bottom teeth).

 And it is better to opt for a clip with a clasp/clip that automatically detaches when the strap is stuck.

-Remind moms to never put their baby to bed with the pacifier clip!
+Remind parents never to put their baby to bed with the pacifier clip!

 And ban the ribbon, as pretty as it is!